youngcw/actual_mint_importer/README.md

 6. run `node mint.js`

 The importer does the following:
-* All categories listed in the CSV export will be created under a category group "Mint"
+* All categories listed in the CSV export will be created under a category group "Mint Import"